owahab/paperclip-ffmpeg/README.md

 Streaming Video
 -------------------

-When ffmpeg produces mp4 files, it places the moov atom at the end which makes it unsuitable for streaming to mobile devices (i.e. Android and iPhone).
-In order to move the moov atom to the beginning of the produced file, paperclip-ffmpeg supports automatically processing the produced file with qtfaststart.
+When ffmpeg produces mp4 files, it places the moov atom at the end which makes it unstreamable.
+To handle this, paperclip-ffmpeg includes a processor to run qtfaststart after producing the video file.

 In your model:

     class Lesson < ActiveRecord::Base
       has_attached_file :video, :styles => {
           :mobile => {:geometry => "400x300", :format => 'mp4', :streaming => true}
-      }, :processors => [:ffmpeg]
+      }, :processors => [:ffmpeg, :qtfaststart]
     end

 See [danielgtaylor/qtfaststart](https://github.com/danielgtaylor/qtfaststart) for instructions on how to setup qtfaststart.